 Board of Directors Meetings

-Your Board of Directors meets on the fourth Thursday of the month at Mark Twain Middle School at 7:30pm (unless otherwise noted) to discuss current business and issues within the Community.
-Signs are placed at entrances Monday before as a reminder.
+Your Board of Directors meets on the second Tuesday of the month via Zoom at 7:00pm (until further notice) to discuss current business and issues within the Community.
 All homeowners are welcome to attend.

 The Loft Ridge Homeowners Association (LRHOA) operates on a fiscal year (FY), July 1 – June 30.
 The budget is approved by the BOD at the April Board Meeting.